 Here’s five key ways career services can help develop your career potential:

-- Finding an Internship – Career services offices have established relationships with companies that routinely offer internships to graduate b-school students.
-Internships are an excellent way to land a full-time job offer—among the b-school class of 2015, internships had the highest success rate of any job search method.3
+1. Finding an internship – Career services offices have established relationships with companies that routinely offer internships to graduate business school students, and internships are an excellent way to land a full-time job offer.
+According to this years Corporate Recruiters Survey, 89 percent of responding employers plan to offer business school internships this year.

-- Recruiting Events – Coordinated through career services offices, corporate recruiters attend on-campus job fairs to recruit new talent and interview for full-time positions.
-When surveyed this year, corporate recruiters told us that on-campus interviews are their most effective recruiting method, which explains why 87 percent of US companies plan to make on-campus visits in 2015.4
+Recruiting events – Coordinated through career services offices, corporate recruiters attend on-campus job fairs to recruit new talent and interview for full-time positions.
+In past surveys, corporate recruiters told us that on-campus interviews are their most effective recruiting method.

-- Connecting with Alumni – Many b-school alumni make themselves available to current students through the career services office.
+Connecting with Alumni – Many business school alumni make themselves available to current students through the career services office.
 Alums can help you explore career opportunities, answer your questions, and put you in touch with other alums to expand your network.
-Our recent survey of alumni revealed that 38 percent are interested in mentoring recent graduates and 22 percent want to recruit recent graduates and other alumni for their employer.5
+In fact, more than 9 in 10 alumni say they would recruit a graduate from their program to work at their company.